Skip to main content

 replace_imports_with_any = ["some.*.module"]

-Pyrefly does support mypy's module name pattern syntax.
+Pyrefly does support mypy's module name pattern syntax: see Module Globbing in the configuration docs.

 Mypy's follow_untyped_imports option is allowed to be global or per-module.
 The pyrefly equivalent, use_untyped_imports, is only global.
-If any per-module section in the mypy config has follow_untyped_imports = True, then use_untyped_imports will be true in the pyrefly config.
+This setting defaults to true unless the follow_untyped_imports is disabled in the [mypy] section of the migrated config.

 Silencing Errors